-The Scenic Rim Tourism Strategy is based on sustainable tourism best practice principles and addresses the three pillars of sustainable tourism: Destination Development, Destination Marketing, and Destination Management.
-Scenic Rim Regional Council adopted the Scenic Rim Regional Tourism Strategy 2011-2016 in April 2011.
+Scenic Rim's regional tourism strategy is based on sustainable tourism best practice principles and addresses the three pillars of sustainable tourism: Destination Development, Destination Marketing, and Destination Management.
+Council adopted the Scenic Rim Regional Tourism Strategy 2017-2021 in January 2017

 The Scenic Rim Regional Tourism Strategy provides a framework to guide destination planning and management into the future.
-The Strategy is intended to be a living strategy that guides the development of innovative, viable and sustainable tourism activity.
+It is intended to be a living strategy that guides the development of innovative, viable and sustainable tourism activity.